stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/page-templates.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Remember, all you're doing here is registering a template.
-New pages are created in context on your Apostrophe instance.

 ### Create a Page from the New Template

 Now that you created the template, use it to create a new page.

-1. Log on to Apostrophe.
+1. Log in to Apostrophe.

 2. Open the main menu and select *Pages*.